QUESTION: I keep hearing people talk about the position of the dog’s tail when it’s working sheep. What do they mean?

 If any part of the tail is pointing upwards it’s often seen as a bad sign.
 Some trainers of dogs intended for sheepdog trials, will reject a dog which lifts its tail when put under pressure, such as working very closely with sheep.

-Whilst the carriage of the dog’s tail is certainly and indication of its anxiety level, we don’t agree with this blanket condemnation IN THE EARLY STAGES OF TRAINING.
+The carriage of the dog’s tail is certainly and indication of its anxiety level.
+We don’t agree with this blanket condemnation IN THE EARLY STAGES OF TRAINING.
 Many of the dogs we’ve trained have shown tail in the early stages, but with good training, those dogs have gone on to make first class sheepdogs.

-Do not forget though, that when the dog lifts its tail, it’s a sign that the dog’s confidence is very low.
+Do not forget that when the dog lifts its tail, it’s a fairly sure sign that the dog’s confidence is low at that moment.

 Clear, inexpensive, sheep and cattle dog training instruction